Emmanuel Anyama

-Emmanuel Anyama aka Pastor Emma (born 14 July 1998) is a Ugandan footballer who plays as a forward for Kampala City Council Authority Football Club (KCCA FC) and the Uganda national team.
+Emmanuel Anyama(born 14 July 1998), also known as Pastor Emma, is a Ugandan footballer who plays as a forward for Kampala City Council Authority Football Club (KCCA FC) and the Uganda national team.

-Club career

 Anyama began his career with Adjumani Town Council FC, competing in the West Nile Regional League and after he moved to Kaaro Karungi FC in the FUFA Big League.
 In June 2024, Anyama joined Kampala Capital City Authority FC (KCCA FC) in the Uganda Premier League.

-National team

 Anyama was named in Uganda’s final 25-man squad for the African Nations Championship 2024 (CHAN 2024), marking his first senior national-team call-up.